Omarwalid10/HPC-MPI-parallel-programs/Matrix Multiplication/README.md

 Note: Must use dynamic allocation.

 - Example:

--
-  Welcome to vector Matrix multiplication program!
+ - Welcome to vector Matrix multiplication program!
-  To read dimensions and values from file press 1
+ - To read dimensions and values from file press 1
-  To read dimensions and values from console press 2
+ - To read dimensions and values from console press 2

   2
-  Please enter dimensions of the first matrix: 3 2 Please enter its elements:
+  -Please enter dimensions of the first matrix: 3 2
+ - Please enter its elements:
   1 2
   5 8
   1 5
-  Please enter dimensions of the second matrix: 2 2 Please enter its elements:
+ - Please enter dimensions of the second matrix: 2 2
+ - Please enter its elements:
   6 8
   10 30
-  Result Matrix is (3x2):
+ - Result Matrix is (3x2):
   26 68
   110 280
   56 158